Varifocal Contact Lenses

 Your ideal schedule depends on wearing frequency, budget, comfort, and care habits.
 A daily lens can feel simpler, while a monthly lens can suit regular wearers who keep up with solution, case cleaning, and replacement timing.

-What ADD Power Means On A Varifocal Contact Lens Prescription
+What ADD Power Means on a Varifocal Contact Lens Prescription

 ADD power helps the lens support near vision.
 It is one of the most important values on a multifocal or varifocal prescription.